hklarner/pyboolnet/Docs/Sphinx/source/Installation.rst

 Python
 ------
-|software| was written in Python 2.7 but should be compatible with Python 3.
+|software| is now being developed in Python 3.5.2 but should be compatible with Python2.
 If you experience problems with your version of Python and |software| please contact |myemail| or post an issue on the project homepage at